-The text of the following statement was released by the Governments of the United States of America, Australia, Canada, and the United Kingdom.
+The text of the following statement was released by the Governments of the United States of America, Australia, Canada, and the United Kingdom on May 28, 2020.

 We, the Foreign Ministers of Australia, Canada, and the United Kingdom, and the United States Secretary of State, underscore our serious concern at the mass arrests of 55 politicians and activists in Hong Kong for subversion under the National Security Law.

 The National Security Law is a clear breach of the Sino-British Joint Declaration and undermines the ‘One Country, Two Systems’ framework.
 It has curtailed the rights and freedoms of the people of Hong Kong.
 It is clear that the National Security Law is being used to eliminate dissent and opposing political views.

 We call on the Hong Kong and Chinese central authorities to respect the legally guaranteed rights and freedoms of the people of Hong Kong without fear of arrest and detention.
 It is crucial that the postponed Legislative Council elections in September proceed in a fair way that includes candidates representing a range of political opinions.